KenEucker/biketag-website/CONDUCT.md

 BikeTag participants are required to agree to the following Code of Conduct.
-This code will be shared with visitors to the website and BikeTag volunteers will enforce this code throughout the communities where BikeTag is .
+This code will be shared with visitors to the website and BikeTag volunteers will enforce this code throughout the communities where BikeTag is.